Welcome to today's edition of the Rush 24-7 podcast.

 Do not think that repeal is out of the question.

-In fact, repealing the health care plan is something that may well really happen.
+In fact, repealing the health care plan is something that may well, really happen.

-And the reason is this, it's not just the constitutional question of whether or not the government can mandate that we buy insurance and the government can fine us for not doing something.
+And the reason is it's not just the constitutional question of whether or not the government can mandate that we buy insurance and the government can fine us for not doing something.

-And here is an example.
+And here is an example from the St. Louis Post-Dispatch yesterday.

-The ballot issue August 2nd will ask voters to decide whether to amend State statutes to deny the government authority to penalize citizens for refusing to purchase private insurance.
+The ballot issue August 2nd will ask voters to decide whether to amend state statutes to deny the government authority to penalize citizens for refusing to purchase private insurance.

-State Representative Tim Jones, a Republican from Eureka said this will set up a constitutional showdown.
+State Representative Tim Jones, a Republican from Eureka, said this will set up a constitutional showdown.

-But the states can't afford this, and they're going to try to go at this in any number of ways.
+The Democrats are calling this an election year stunt, but the states can't afford this, and they're going to try to go at this in any number of ways.

 The constitutional route is just one of them.